minprog/cs50x-1718-1819/sections/01 Farenheit/Fahrenheit.md

 This library implements the functions `get_string()`, `get_int()`, and `get_float()`, which ask the user for an input of the corresponding datatype.

-For example the program below asks the user to enter their name (a string), and ouputs “Hello, [name]!”.
+For example the program below asks the user to enter their name (a string), and outputs “Hello, <name>!”.

     #include <cs50.h>